R-E-S-T/rest-nft/README.md

 Contract are used for by all [REST-verse](http://redeyedspacetoads.io) NFTs (tadpoles, toads).
 It supports a mint, burn, update and freeze launch mechanic.

+## Known Issue
+- all_tokens query fails as it inherits cw-nft v0.9.2 bug

 ## References